Access2Christian/Music-streaming-Application/README.md

 ## Backend

 ### Description
-The backend is responsible for handling data management, user authentication, and serving API endpoints for the music streaming application.
+The backend is responsible for data management, user authentication, and serving API endpoints for the music streaming application.

 ### Directory Structure
 - **api/**: Contains the code for API endpoints and related logic.
-- **migrations/**: Database migrations for schema changes.
+- **migrations/**: Holds database migrations for schema changes.
-- **music_app/**: Main application logic for the music app.
+- **music_app/**: Contains the main application logic for the music app.
-- **users/**: User authentication and management logic.
+- **users/**: Manages user authentication and profiles.
 - **db.sqlite**: SQLite database file.
 - **manage.py**: Command-line utility for managing the Django project.
 - **README.md**: Documentation for the backend.